Traffic Watch for Manatee and Sarasota Counties

 - Drivers should exercise caution and be aware of construction vehicles entering and exiting the interstate through the duration of the construction.

 Variable message signs will be in place to alert drivers that work is underway.
-Estimated completion is late 2021.
+Estimated completion is mid-2021.
 The contractor is Sacyr Construction USA, LLC.

 SR 64 at Rye Road: Construction project: Crews are constructing a multi-lane roundabout; resurfacing the roadway; improving drainage, and installing new highway lighting and landscaping.
-No lane closures are expected during the holiday period beginning Tuesday, December 24 through Thursday, January 2.
 Traffic has been shifted to the southside of SR 64 with one 10 foot lane in each direction.
 The speed limit on State Road 64 has been reduced to 25 mph within the construction zone.
-Traffic on Rye Road has been shifted slightly to allow space for crews to complete drainage work.
 IBT Construction is the contractor.
-Expected completion is late 2019/early 2020.
+Expected completion is summer 2020.

 US 41 Roundabouts at 10th Street and 14th Street, Sarasota: Construction project: Crews continue work within the right-of-way, medians and driveways.

-- The project work zone is shifted to the east side of US 41, pay attention to the travel lanes while entering and leaving the businesses or side streets.
-No left turns permitted within the project limits, except at the boat ramp, which has an exclusive left turn lane for north bound traffic.
+- No left turns permitted within the project limits, except at the boat ramp, which has an exclusive left turn lane for north bound traffic.

-US 41 (Venice Bypass) from Center Road from to Gulf Coast Boulevard: Construction project: Crews are widening US 41 from Center Road to Gulf Coast Boulevard to a six-lane highway; replacing traffic signals, installing new pavement markings and signage; installing concrete curb, sidewalks; improving new drainage, and installing new highway lighting.
+US 41 (Venice Bypass) from Center Road from to Gulf Coast Boulevard: Construction project: Crews are widening US 41 from Center Road to Gulf Coast Boulevard to a six-lane highway; replacing traffic signals, installing new pavement markings and signage; installing concrete curb and sidewalks; improving new drainage, and installing new highway lighting.
 Use caution and watch for changes in the traffic pattern.
-Bergeron Land Development, Inc. is the contractor.
-Expected completion is spring 2021.
+The contractor is Bergeron Land Development, Inc. Expected completion is spring 2021.

 US 41 from First Street to Boulevard of the Arts, and on Fruitville Road from US 41 to Cocoanut Avenue: Construction project: Crews are constructing a roundabout at US 41 and Fruitville Road, a 12-foot multi-use trail on the west side of US 41 and a variable-width sidewalk on the east side of US 41; replacing existing underground drainage and utility structures, and installing new LED streetlights and landscaping.
 Other improvements include raised pedestrian refuge islands and a HAWK pedestrian signalization system.
 Use caution and watch for changes in the traffic pattern.
 Wright Construction, Inc. is the contractor.
 Expected completion is fall 2020.

-- No left turns from southbound US 41 to eastbound Fruitville Road (in effect through Fall 2020)
+- No left turns are allowed from southbound US 41 to eastbound Fruitville Road (in effect through fall 2020).

 US 41 from River Road to Woodmere Park Boulevard: Construction project: Crews are constructing sidewalk and bus shelter pads; installing guardrail and lighting and improving drainage.
 Motorists should expect daytime lane closures from 9 a.m. to 4 p.m. and nighttime lane closures from 7 p.m. to 6 a.m. while crews are working.
 Florida Safety Contractors, Inc. is the contractor.
 Expected completion is summer 2020.